Have you ever noticed that when you are stressed, your skin tends to break out more and hair starts falling out of no where?

 - Learn to say ‘No’: Unreasonable deadlines and tight work schedules.
 Do not accept or commit to any work you can’t manage.

-The key for a healthy skin is to manage stress.
+The key for a healthy skin and hair is to manage stress.

 Be patient with yourself.
 Consistent efforts will give you good results.